.eu: Allegations of abuse

 Others claimed that .eu domain had been actively targeted during the sunrise period by speculators using fast-track Benelux trademarks to create prior rights on various high-value generic terms and during the landrush by speculators using EU front companies in the UK and Cyprus to register large numbers of domains.
 While speculative activity occurred with the launch of other domains, it was the scale of the activity that called into question the competence of EURid in protecting the integrity of eu ccTLD.

 The EURid organisation investigated some allegations of abuse, and in July 2006 announced the suspension of over 74,000 domain names and that they were suing 400 registrars for breach of contract.
 The status of the domains was changed from active to on-hold.
 This meant that the domains could not be moved or have their ownership changed.
 The registrars also lost their access to the EURid registration database meaning that they could no longer register .eu domain names.
 The legal action relates to the practice of domain name warehousing, whereby large numbers of domain names are registered, often by registrars, with the intention of subsequently selling them on to third parties.
 EURid rules state that applications for domains can only be made after a legitimate application has been made to a registrar.
 The 74,000 applications were made in the name of only three Cyprus registered companies – Ovidio Ltd., Fausto Ltd. and Gabino Ltd.

 The affected registrars, joined in the action by the affected registrants, obtained a provisional order from the Court of First Instance in Brussels, Belgium on 27 September 2006.
 The court ordered EURid to release the blocked domain names or else pay a fine of €25,000 per hour for each affected domain name.
 EURid complied with the court order and changed the status of the domains from on-hold to active and restored EURid registration database access to the affected registrars.

-The main legal action, that of EURid seeking the registrar agreements between EURid and the registrars in question to be dissolved has still to be heard.